Last Updated on June 24, 2022 by Alan Anthony Catantan

 Nice and easy!
 With this method, all you have to do is pay for the domain on Namecheap which only costs a dollar per year.

 I had lots of questions too before I created my own business email.
-In fact, I must have asked 3 of the questions below and had a hard time finding the answer (since no one would answer these questions directly).
+In fact, I must have asked 3 of the questions below and had a hard time finding the answer (since no one answered these questions directly).

 But anyways, here are some of the frequently asked questions about this topic: